cdevents/spec/cloudevents-binding.md

 -->
 # CloudEvents Binding for CDEvents

-__Note:__ This is an __unreleased__, work-in-progress version of the spec, and is being worked on by members of the CDEvents project.
-You are very welcome to [join the work and the discussions](https://github.com/cdevents)!

 ## Abstract

 The CloudEvents Binding for CDEvents defines how CDEvents are mapped to CloudEvents headers and body.